jnpaulson/IntroDataSci/homeworks/project1_part2.md

 **Problem 7**.
 Plot residual wins (y-axis, computed in Problem 6) for a few teams and year (x-axis).
 A good set of teams to plot are Oakland, the two New York teams, Boston and Kansas City.

 **Question 2**.
 What can you learn from this plot compared to the set of plots you looked at in Question 1?

-## Now on your own.

-**Question 3**.
-What else can you learn from this dataset?
-Some things you may want to look at:

-1. Some analysts prefer to look at runs (the difference in runs scored and runs allowed) instead of wins to summarize a team's performance in a season.
-2. We only looked at total payroll per year.
-Other statistics may be more informative, for example, averge player salary, or the difference between highly paid and lowly paid players (you can get this from IQR for example).

-## How to submit.

-Write an Rmarkdown file with the code you used to solve each problem, and the answers to each question.
-Knit as a pdf file (instead of html) and submit to ELMS: [https://myelms.umd.edu/courses/1130499/assignments/3672079](https://myelms.umd.edu/courses/1130499/assignments/3672079)

-Remember to submit [Part I](homeworks/hw1_part1.html) through github.